TaoStarlit/English/book/vocabularyIELTS.md

 # Unit 1 Growing up
 ## 1.2 1a listening
 ### tough, touch; it at all , as I talked
-all the last releases <-(the new movies) &ensp  we don't have much in common any more (express changing X at all) But nowadays all we seem to do is argue and that causes a lot of conflict. &ensp he is a very approachable and, if I'm struggling with an assigment, I find her advice really helps me.
+1. all the last releases <-(the new movies)
+1.  we don't have much in common any more (express changing X at all)
+1. But nowadays all we seem to do is argue and that causes a lot of conflict.
+1. he is a very approachable and, if I'm struggling with an assigment, I find her advice really helps me.
-My parent are quite old so I feel as though they're out of touch with the modern world. &ensp They don't seem to have any idea of what things cost. &ensp We used to fight a lot when we were growing up but there's a really close bond between us now. they just don't understand it at all (no contrast X as I talk). &ensp Luckily, Grandad shares my tastes.  &ensp violin; cello player
+1. My parent are quite old so I feel as though they're out of touch with the modern world.
+1. They don't seem to have any idea of what things cost.
+1. We used to fight a lot when we were growing up but there's a really close bond between us now.
+1. they just don't understand it at all (no contrast X as I talk).
+Luckily, Grandad shares my tastes.
+1. violin; cello player